YenLinWu/Coding_Notes/SQL Syntax/SQL.md

 > | C | 2 | 450 | 35 |
 > | D | 1 | 200 | 30 |

-(ii) The following SQL statement lists the number of class, the average of price, the summation of quantity in each class.
+(2) The following SQL statement lists the number of class, the average of price, the summation of quantity in each class.
 And only include average price with more than 400 :
 ```sql
 SELECT class, COUNT(ID) count, AVG(price) average_price, SUM(quantity) total_quantity
 FROM Customers